-IMPORTANT NOTE: The applicant eligibility information in this section applies to both phases of the 2018 APPIC Match and has changed substantially from previous years.
-Please see the next section for eligibility information for the 2018 APPIC Post-Match Vacancy Service.
+IMPORTANT NOTE: The applicant eligibility information in this section applies to both phases of the 2019 APPIC Match.
+Please see the following section for eligibility information for the 2019 APPIC Post-Match Vacancy Service.

 : An applicant is eligible to participate in the APPIC Match if he/she meets ALL of the following requirements: